 Carbon-rich soils such as peat and peaty soils commonly associated with seminatural vegetation hold significantly more carbon than cultivated soils, and as such are a valuable resource in mitigating the impacts of climate change.
 The National Park is exceptional because of its unusually large extent of rare, undisturbed soils compared to other areas of Scotland.
 However, these soils are particularly vulnerable.
 Soils on development sites can also be easily damaged during various stages of construction, leading to often substantial and irreversible loss of soil functionality and potential land contamination.
 You should follow good practice for the sustainable use of soil onsite.
-Commercial peat cutting raises particular environmental concerns, and development/onshore-wind-energy/wind-farmconstruction advice/planning-and-development/advice-plannersand-developers/renewable-energynew operations will not be permitted in the National Park.
+Commercial peat cutting raises particular environmental concerns, and new operations will not be permitted in the National Park.